Skip to Main Content

 • Will give what the commentator believes is the best interpretation of a difficult passage.

-• Relies on the original languages for interpretation, Hebrew & Aramaic for OT and Greek for NT.
+• Relies on the original languages for interpretation; Hebrew & Aramaic for OT and Greek for NT.
+Assumes the reader has some level of proficiency in those languages.

 For additional help on what makes for a good commentary see Fee, Gordon D., and Douglas Stuart.
 How to Read the Bible for All Its Worth: Fourth Edition, HarperCollins Christian Publishing, 2014.